briannarenni/dev-search-tool/README.md

-# Responsive GitHub User Search

-Made with Svelte, Pico.css, and Lucide Icons 💜
+# DevSearch

+A simple Github developer profile search tool made with Svelte and Pico.css 💜

+Also used: Lucide Icons, Ky, and date-fns

 ## Behavior & Features